How to introduce dogs.

 How not to introduce two dogs:

 If one dog is insecure and using you as a guard or shield, keep moving.
-This is not cute behavior, it’s insecurity.
-You don’t want a fight to end up beneath or near you because you could be bitten.
-Dogs that don’t know how to socialize often end up getting attacked by other dogs who see them as weak.
-My old golden retriever was an insecure dog and would try to hide between my legs.
-Whenever I allowed her to do this, I was feeding into her insecurities, not helping her.
+This is not cute behavior, it’s insecurity or possessiveness.
+You don’t want a fight to end up beneath or near you because you could be nipped.

 Often, one dog is possessive over the owner and the owner doesn’t even know it.
-I foster dogs and offer pet sitting in Fargo, and almost every time I have a new dog in the house, it tries to place itself between Ace and I. My parents’ golden (right) does the same thing and tries to hog all the attention by pushing Ace out of the way or claiming the ground at my feet.
-Guarding is not acceptable because the dog is trying to dominate both the other dog and the person.
-When you are introducing dogs, keep moving and be aware of signs of possessiveness over you!
+I foster dogs and used to offer pet sitting.
+Almost every time I had a new dog in the house, it tried to place itself between Ace and I. When you are introducing dogs, keep moving and be aware of signs of possessiveness over you!